-Chelsea's defence of his crown in the Premier League started on Saturday with the expulsion of goalkeeper Thibaut Courtois and a 2-2 draw with Swansea.
 Jose Mourinho's team squandered the lead twice and paid dearly for the expulsion of Courtois shortly after the second half started, receiving a straight red card for bringing down Bafetimbi Gomis when the French came to the area in a counterattack.

-Mourinho dodged criticizing the expulsion of Courtois, saying only that "after that, everything was different."
 "We played a very good first half, we had the game under control and we played with more and more confidence," said the Portuguese coach.
 "Playing 35 minutes outnumbered in the first game of the season when the physical condition is not optimal level is much more difficult."

 Chelsea took the lead after 23 minutes thanks to a goal from free kick from Brazilian Oscar, but Andre Ayew leveled six minutes later when he pounced on a ball left adrift after Courtois clearance of a head of Gomis.